 When I became a mother, I possessed the naivety and optimism of a new mum and believed the pain, the blood and the mastitis were a rite of passage and part of every breastfeeding tale.
 I was determined to give the best to my child during her first few months.
 But, I only breastfed for two months because I wanted to appear “professional” when I returned to work.
 I was in my dream job when I got pregnant in a male-dominated industry.
-That was incompatible (in my opinion) for an employee who also wanted to be a mother.
-When I planned my maternity leave, I scheduled two months for breastfeeding, one month for weaning, and then thought I would return to work exactly as before maternity leave.
-I didn’t want to pump at lunchtimes or leave a client dinner early to breastfeed.
-In my perspective (that I now consider wrong and immature), a mother who had to make domestic concessions was mutually exclusive from being a full-time professional.
+That was incompatible (in my opinion, which I now consider wrong and immature) for an employee who also wanted to be a mother.
+I didn’t want to pump at lunchtime or leave a client dinner early to breastfeed.
 So even though I was getting the hang of breastfeeding and experiencing the positive emotional associations as a by-product, I forced myself to wean.

-If I am honest, I wasn’t someone who totally fell in love with breastfeeding and therefore I didn’t have any emotional reaction to ending my nursing journey.
-With my first, I found myself working way more than I did with my second so I really struggled with pumping and keeping up supply at times.
-I dreamed of being the person who would open the freezer and have tons of pumped breastmilk waiting to be used.
-Instead, I was one of those mums who was counting every ounce I had in the fridge to make sure I had enough for when I was away from my baby (I had to keep reminding myself it’s not about feeding the freezer, it’s about feeding the baby!).
-For my first, I didn’t have any issues with feeding.
-She latched on right away and seemed to know what to do which was great as I was totally clueless (as I had read zero books to prepare for motherhood!).
+If I am honest, I wasn’t someone who totally fell in love with breastfeeding.
+With my first, I really struggled with pumping and keeping up supply at times.
+I was one of those mums who was counting every ounce I had in the fridge to make sure I had enough for when I was away from my baby.

 Even though I didn’t go gaga over the breastfeeding experience, I specifically remember when my second baby was born and he breastfed for the very first time.
 It brought back so many amazing emotions.
-I didn’t expect that and it was great to have that feeling because two weeks later I ended up with mastitis.
-I really clung to that wonderful feeling I had to get me through it and to continue breastfeeding until the six month period.
+Two weeks later I ended up with mastitis and I really clung to that wonderful feeling I had to get me through it and continue breastfeeding (mixed in with formula feeds) until the six-month period.

 Tips for other mums: If you are going to pump at all, invest in a hands-free pump bra.
 I had this Simple Wishes one and I was unsure of it when I got it at my baby shower but it ended up being hands down the best gift I received.

-Breastfeeding on demand from the day she was born was all-consuming.
 I was incredibly grateful for the lactation support and guidance I got during the 48 hours we spent in the hospital after she was born.
 The piece of advice I took most to heart was “It doesn’t matter if you just fed her.
 If she is crying it is because she is hungry.”
-In the first six months, this meant that at times I would be feeding her every hour which was exhausting but on the flip side, this meant that we had a super relaxed and easy going baby that rarely cried or complained.
-This changed when by the age of two I still hadn’t completely managed to wean her.
-Nursing her to sleep and the serious sleep deprivation caused by multiple feeds in the middle of the night really started taking its toll on me but we got through it.
+In the first six months, this meant that at times I would be feeding her every hour which was exhausting but on the flip side, this meant that we had a super relaxed and easy-going baby that rarely cried or complained.

 Tips for other mums: I was never breastfed and most women in my family returned to work within three months after their babies were born.
 Growing up, I also did not hear any breastfeeding tales nor did I see a lot of examples of breastfeeding women around.
-In the early stages, I put myself and my daughter first and bounced off criticism from some family members about “exposing” myself whilst breastfeeding her in my own home.
-My tip is to focus on keeping yourself and your baby fed, calm and content.
+In the early stages, I even faced criticism from some family members about “exposing” myself whilst breastfeeding her in my own home.
+My tip is to focus on yourself and keeping your baby fed, calm and content.